-The problem wasn't the science.
-It was that no one in the room could see the whole picture.
+The problem was that no one in the room could see the whole picture.

 Binita S. Ashar, MD, MBA, FACS, MAMSE · Founder, Clarity Surgical Advisors · Former FDA Office Director